ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 If we could create kernel to process say 8 words in parallel, then we can be confident to achieve finally performance of 2GBps.

-##  Identify Software Application Parallelization Needs

-### Minimize CPU Idle Time While the Device Kernels are Running

-### Keep the Device Kernels Utilized

-### Optimize Data Transfers to and from the Device

-### Computational Intensity

-## Architectural spec for Kenel, TArget Performance, Interface Widths, Datapath Widths etc. (TODO)
+## Architectural spec for Kenel, TArget Performance, Interface Widths, Datapath Widths etc.

+At this stage of project, we have identified that we are using only using Hash Function as a kernel to reside on FPGA as an accelerator.
+This kernel must compute 8 words in parallel to achieve acceleration of 2GBps.
+Using 8 words in parallel for 35M words will give Throughput of 8*4B*300MHz = 7.6GBps

+Based on methodology, we will also have data width accessing memory of size 512-bit to achieve DDR bandwidth such that memory doesn't become bottleneck here.

 ## Conclusion

 In this lab, you have seen how to profile an application and determine which parts are best suited for FPGA acceleration.
-We should have good understanding of architectural spec for Kenel, Target Performance, Interface Widths etc.
+We have extracted requirements of Hash function that must be process 8 words in parallel to achieve our accelration goal.

 In the next section, you will use "Methodology for Developing C/C++ Kernels" to create optimized kernel to meet the requirements of the Kenel spec.